 The filters are amazing.
 As a result, the site allows for tremendous creativity.
 However, some of the experts cited below included the filters in the cons of Snapchat section.
-They feel the filters are so surreal, they skew reality.
+They feel the filters are so surreal, that they skew reality.
 Therefore, the impressive filters are benefits of Snapchat as well as part of the disadvantages.

 Snapchat aims to bring back authenticity and the spontaneity people had with their friends.